Moral rights are not strictly speaking copyright, but are granted by Part IX of the Copyright Act 1968 (Cth) (‘Copyright Act’).

 The author’s right of integrity in a film lasts for the lifetime of the person entitled to exercise the rights.
 All other moral rights in works and films last for the duration of copyright.

-The Copyright Act sets out numerous circum-stances in which failing to comply with a moral right does not infringe that right.
+The Copyright Act sets out numerous circumstances in which failing to comply with a moral right does not infringe that right.
 These include when the failure is reasonable, and when the author has agreed to the non-compliance.
 For example, it is usually reasonable to not identify the employee who is the author of a business document.
 However, it is very difficult to decide what is reasonable in the context of commercial dealing with a work that has a serious artistic purpose.
-For this reason, writers, artists and film makers may be asked to give To agree to something being done, to approve an action or arrangement.
-See also informed consent. to a wide class of acts that might otherwise infringe their moral rights in their creations.
+For this reason, writers, artists and film makers may be asked to give consent to a wide class of acts that might otherwise infringe their moral rights in their creations.

 Part XIA of the Copyright Act contains provisions protecting people who give live dramatic, musical, dance or circus performances, or live recitals of literary works, from the unauthorised recording (sound or film), broadcasting or other electronic transmission to the public of their performances.
 Provided that the person knows, or ought reasonably to know, that the recording is unauthorised, making a copy of an unauthorised recording, or causing an unauthorised recording to be performed in public, as well as commercial dealings with unauthorised recordings of live performances, also infringe performers’ protection.